Asymptotic covariances for functionals of weakly stationary random fields: Non-linear functionals of stationary Gaussian fields

 \subsection{The Berry's case.}

 The Berry's random wave model is a Gaussian field which arises as the local scaling limit of a variety of random fields on two-dimensional manifolds, see \cite{xxx} for the details.
 It was first introduced by Berry in \cite{Berry}, and is used in quantum mechanics to model the Laplace eigenfunctions of classically chaotic billiards with large eigenvalue (see also \cite{NPR} and the references therein).
-It is defined as a smooth, stationary, centered Gaussian field $B$ on the plane ($d=2$) with radial covariance function where $J_0$ is the Bessel function of the first kind of order $0$ (see \cite{krasikov}), with asymptotic behavior
+It is defined as a smooth, stationary, centered Gaussian field $B$ on the plane ($d=2$) with radial covariance function where $J_0$ is the Bessel function of the first kind of order $0$ (see e.g. \cite{krasikov}), with series expansion